 - 14.12.2.1 This procedure will be implemented when improvement opportunities or potential nonconformities are identified.
-Preventive actions may be identified from management reviews, audits, customer response form, etc. - 14.12.2.2 A Preventive Action may be issued in response to a "Quality Action Report" (section 14.9.1.a).
-The Quality Manager or designee normally evaluates the QAR and designates the classification resulting in the initiation of a preventive action.
-However, if the actions or responsibilities of the Quality Manager are to be reviewed as part of QAR, then the Deputy Quality Manager will perform the evaluation and classification.
-The preventive action is issued to the staff member with the technical or supervisory responsibility to evaluate and resolve the potential nonconformity. - 14.12.2.3 If the preventive action is not processed in the designated time frame the next higher level of authority in the chain-of-command is notified of the delinquency.
-If the preventive actions performed are not consistent with the approved corrective action plan, the corrective action will be reissued for additional actions. - 14.12.2.4 The person who initiated the preventive action will evaluate the results of the completed preventive action to determine if the preventive action was performed as proposed and if it was effective.
-A revised preventive action will be implemented or the preventive action may be reissued to the next level of authority if the preventive action is not effective.
+Preventive actions may be identified from management reviews, audits, customer response form, etc. - 14.12.2.2 The Quality Manager or Deputy Quality Manager normally issues the PAR.
+However, if the actions or responsibilities of the Quality Manager are to be reviewed as part of the PAR, then the Major/Manager issues the PAR.
+The PAR is issued to the staff member with the technical or supervisory responsibility to resolve the potential nonconformity. - 14.12.2.3 Root cause analysis will be performed, as appropriate, and suitable preventive action will be selected and implemented.
+A preventive action plan will be written with completion dates for each major step of the plan if the preventive action will require an extended time period.
+Preventive action should be proportional to the seriousness of the potential nonconformity. - 14.12.2.4 The PAR can be reissued to the next higher level of authority in the chain-ofcommand if it is not processed in the designated time frame or if the preventive actions performed are not consistent with the approved preventive action plan. - The person who issued the PAR will evaluate the results of the completed preventive action to determine if the preventive action was performed as proposed and if it was effective.
+A revised preventive action will be implemented or the PAR will be reissued to the next level of authority if the preventive action is not effective.